[Green Deal] EU's 2030 climate target left for December summit

 However, member states urged the commission to assess "the specific situation" of each country and how the updated 2030 target would affect them individually.

-The heads of government did not adopt a specific 2030 target on Thursday, but they agreed to "return to the issue" in the next European summit taking place in December.
+The heads of government did not adopt a specific 2030 target on Thursday.
 Instead, the summit merely agreed to "increase its ambition for the coming decade and update its climate and energy policy framework".

 Nearly half of EU countries have previously said they support increasing the exiting target from 40 to 55 percent by 2030, compared to 1990, but some fossil-fuel-dependent countries like Poland have expressed concerns about different starting positions and possibly deepening inequalities.